plusminus-software/plusminus-crud/README.md

 # plusminus-crud
-Implement CRUD in a few minutes.
+Set of CRUD listeners for plusminus-data.